 A: Initial reporting of the research findings

 The research was reported initially in the world’s media, for example in the Global Legal Post, The Times.
 The research was raised in Parliament by Ann Coffey, MP, on 21st November 2018.
 You can listen to Ann Coffey speak here.

 B: Previous articles

-In a recent New Statesman article Jolyon Maugham QC describes it as an ‘epidemic’ that only 1.1 to 1.8% of rape victims see their rapist convicted [see FN1, below].
+In his New Statesman article Jolyon Maugham QC describes it as an ‘epidemic’ that only 1.1 to 1.8% of rape victims see their rapist convicted [see FN1, below].
 He says that a criminal justice system that produces these results is failing and he questions whether jury trial serves the public interest in rape cases.
 In reply, Francis Fitzgibbon QC argues that the research does not suggest there is anything “peculiar about rape trials that sets them apart from others” and he resists the temptation to change the rules of rape trials [see FN2].
-Neither article considers recent groundbreaking research in the field of psychology on these very issues which suggests very strongly that Jolyan Maugham is right to be concerned.
+Neither article, though, considered this research in the field of psychology on these very issues which suggests very strongly that Jolyan Maugham is right to be concerned.

 Previously, the role of inherent bias emerging from individual juror characteristics and psychological constructs themselves was less well documented.
 Such inherent biases included in the main the extent to which individuals held inaccurate and negative assumptions surrounding the crime of rape widely known as ‘rape myth acceptance’.

 Finkel (1995) found that there were two types of “law” when it comes to jury deliberations: first there is the “black letter law” enacted by legislators; secondly there is the “law” that “reflects what ordinary people think is just and fair.
 It is embedded in the intuitive notions jurors bring with them .. when judging both a defendant and the law.
 It is what ordinary people think the law ought to be”.